 Anyone with symptoms or signs of peripheral artery disease (PAD) should be tested.
-Some people should be screened for PAD even in the absence of symptoms or signs, such as individuals older than 65 years, or those older than 50 with risk factors like diabetes or smoking.
+Some people should be screened for PAD even in the absence of symptoms or signs, such as individuals older than 65 or if you have:

-The diagnosis of PAD begins with a simple examination by your doctor or podiatrist.
+The diagnosis of PAD begins with a simple exam by your clinician or podiatrist.
 They will look at the skin on your legs and feet for color changes, ulcers, or wounds that may be slow to heal.
-They will also feel the temperature of your skin and check the pulses in your legs and feet to evaluate blood flow.
-Your doctor will also ask you questions about how active you are able to be and if you have any limitations.
-Your medical record will be reviewed to assess additional risk factors you have for PAD.
-Blood tests looking for signs of diabetes, kidney disease and high cholesterol may be performed.
+They will feel the temperature of your skin and check the pulses in your legs and feet.

 If your doctor suspects you have PAD, then they will likely arrange for you to have an Ankle-Brachial Index test (ABI).
-This is a simple, non-invasive test that can be done in the office to evaluate circulation in the legs.
+This is a simple test that can be done in the office to check circulation in the legs.
 It consists of taking blood pressure in the arms and at the ankles with an ultrasound probe.
-The exam takes about 10 minutes to perform and you will be asked to rest flat.
-After the two blood pressure readings, a ratio is then calculated to get the value of your ABI.
-A normal ABI ranges from 0.96–1.39.
-An ABI of 0.90 or less is considered indicative of PAD and the lower the number, the more severe the impairment in blood flow.
-An ABI of greater than 1.3 may represent stiff arteries that may or may not be blocked.
-Further information is needed to make a determination of PAD in this case.
+The exam takes about 10 minutes, and you will be asked to lie down flat.
+After the two blood pressure readings, a ratio is calculated to get the value of your ABI.